geekyguy1705/geekyguy1705.github.io/src/content/posts/Docker vs Podman/index.md

 ## Podman and Docker: Coexistence in a Modern Ecosystem

 Despite their differences, Podman and Docker are not mutually exclusive.
-Many organizations now operate hybrid environments where:
+Many organizations can operate hybrid environments where:

 - Development uses Docker for its familiar interface and straightforward workflows.

 - Production leverages Podman’s robust security and integration with modern service managers like systemd.

 This cooperative usage demonstrates that the choice between Docker and Podman need not be binary.
-Instead, it’s about selecting the right tool for the task at hand and, in some cases, integrating both to capitalize on their unique strengths.
+Instead, it can be about selecting the right tool for the task at hand and, in some cases, integrating both to capitalize on their unique strengths.

 ## Looking Ahead: The Future of Container Orchestration